varung97/addressbook-level4/docs/UserGuide.md

 Examples:
   * `#search`
   * `#search #before 2pm 30 Oct`
+    * Finds sll tasks that are before the given time
   * `#search #after 1am 1 Oct`
+    * Finds all tasks that are after the given time
   * `#search #after 1am 1 Oct #before 2pm 30 Oct`
+    * Finds all tasks that fall between the given times
   * `#search #venue Avalon`
   * `#search #after 1am 1 Oct #venue Avalon`

 <a id="edit"></a>
 #### Editing tasks: `#edit`
+_Decided to postpone your homework?
+We let you do that too ;)_<br>
 Format: `#edit <task number> [<new task description>] [<extensions>]`

 > Task number specifies which out of the tasks on the screen you wish to modify<br>